 3. High-Dose Antioxidant Supplements

-Vitamin E, vitamin C, beta-carotene, selenium - all promise to reduce the risk of cancer and heart disease.
+Vitamin E, vitamin C, beta-carotene, selenium - they are often promised to lower the risk of cancer and heart disease.

-The Problem: A systematic review of studies on hundreds of thousands of patients found that high-dose antioxidants may increase mortality risk.
+The Problem: A systematic review (Cochrane / Bjelakovic) of studies on hundreds of thousands of patients found that high-dose antioxidants may increase the risk of mortality.
 They may interfere with healthy cell signaling.
-In the famous ATBC study, vitamin E and carotene themselves increased the risk of lung cancer in smokers.
+In the famous ATBC study, beta-carotene and vitamin E themselves increased the risk of lung cancer in smokers (about an 18% increase in the beta-carotene group).

 Recommendation: Eat colorful vegetables.
 High-dose antioxidant supplements are a problem, not a solution.